-Like an Irishman on holiday in the Canaries, this beer has a red tint and a chilled out, mellow feel.
-Sunburnt Irish Red takes the characteristic sweet caramel flavours of an Irish red ale and adds additional malt complexity.
+Like an Irishman on holidays in the Canaries, this beer has a red glow with a chilled out mellow feel.
+A traditional Irish style with a twist, the subtle caramel notes are balanced with a hoppy aroma.

 Short description: traditional, with a twist – orange marmalade on toast – gentle bitterness

 Strength: 5% ABV

 Bitterness: 69 IBUs

 Colour/appearance: pours a rich red colour with a light tan head.

 Aroma: burnt caramel notes and a hint of hoppy citrus.

 Flavour: toasty caramel flavours are balanced with a soft hop bitterness.
 Think orange marmalade on toast.